BB-ML: Basic Block Performance Prediction using Machine Learning Techniques: Methodology

 A Poisson probability distribution models the occurrence of an event within a fixed period of time.
 It is commonly used to model a system where the target variable is a discrete count variable.
-Basic block executions counts are always positive and discrete in nature.
-We analyze the distribution of basic block counts and their relationship to the input parameters.
-Figure~\ref{fig:count-dist} presents kernel density estimation (KDE) plot of counts for one basic block of the bicg dataset from Table~\ref{dataset}.
-The X-axis represents the basic block counts, and the Y-axis shows the probability density function for the kernel density estimation.
-The density plot shows the underlying distribution of basic block counts, which is Poisson-like, where each count is independent.
-From the distribution, we find that basic block counts can be modeled as a Poisson random variable with mean $\lambda$.
-We propose a machine learning model that can learn mapping $(f)$ from input parameters $(x)$ to predict basic block count.
-Suppose $x$ is our input parameter vector, and $Y$ is the basic block count.
-In that case, we model the basic block count as a Poisson random variable with mean $\lambda$ where $\lambda$ only depends on input parameter $x$.
-Thus, the probability that $Y$ has count $j$ is given by
+BB execution counts are always positive and discrete in nature.
+We analyze the distribution of BB counts and their relationship to the input parameters.
+Figure~\ref{fig:count-dist} presents a kernel density estimation (KDE) plot of counts for one BB of the `bicg' dataset from Table~\ref{dataset}.
+The X-axis represents the BBs counts, and the Y-axis shows the probability density function for the kernel density estimation.
+The density plot shows the underlying distribution of BB counts, which is Poisson-like, where each count is independent.
+From the distribution, we find that BB counts can be modeled as a Poisson random variable with mean $\lambda$.
+We propose a machine learning model that can learn mapping $(f)$ from input parameters $(x)$ to predict BB count.
+Suppose $x$ is our input parameter vector, and $Y$ is the BB count.
+In that case, we model the BB count as a Poisson random variable with mean $\lambda$, where $\lambda$ only depends on input parameter $x$.
+Thus, the probability that $Y$ has count $j$ is given by:

 The Poisson Neural Network (PNN) uses a Poisson loss function to minimize the loss and maximize the likelihood of the data.
 PyTorch's Poisson negative log likelihood $(nn.Poisson NLLLoss)$ loss function is used to compute the loss in the training process where we choose the $log\_input$ parameter to be $False$~\cite{poisson-loss}.
-The loss is a scalar value which is computed from input and target as,
+The loss is a scalar value that is computed from input and target as,